 Federal Bonus Depreciation

-For federal income tax purposes, the Tax Relief Act of 2010 expands the additional first-year depreciation deduction (“bonus depreciation”) under IRC sec.
-168(k) to equal 100% of the cost of “qualified property;” the property must be placed in service after September 8, 2010, and before January 1, 2012.
+The Tax Relief Act of 2010 expands the additional first-year depreciation deduction (“bonus depreciation”) under I.R.C. § 168(k) to equal 100% of the cost of “qualified property;” it also extends the deduction to property placed in service after September 8, 2010, and before January 1, 2012.
 Under 2002 legislation, Massachusetts decoupled from bonus depreciation allowed under IRC sec.
 168(k), as amended and in effect for the current year.
 Therefore, Massachusetts does not adopt this additional depreciation.

 For more information, see: